Soma1111111/StudentInnovation/README.md

 ## Problem Description

 Many Telugu speakers, especially students in Andhra Pradesh and Telangana, face challenges in accessing quality educational and reading materials in Telugu.
-Our app addresses this core issue by providing tailored resources and support for reading, comprehension, and vocabulary building.
+Our application addresses this core issue by providing tailored resources and support for reading, comprehension, and vocabulary building.

 ## Problem Validation